-The Best Savings Accounts in Oregon
+The Best Savings Accounts in Oregon for 2022

 More than 4.1 million Americans call Oregon their home and nearly every Oregonian needs a bank account.
 Dozens of banks operate in Oregon to provide the populace with the banking services it needs.

 Savings accounts are the second most popular type of bank account in the U.S. Their popularity means that nearly every bank in Oregon will offer some form of savings account.
 Only the checking account is more common and more popular.

 Savings accounts meet two financial needs for consumers.

 First, savings accounts offer consumers a safe place to keep their extra cash.
 Savings accounts are completely safe – you cannot lose money that you deposit to a savings account.